 The other two workshops introduced the students not to processes but to two great programs that utilize dialogue and deliberation – Mobilize.org (and their Democracy 2.0 campaign) and Reuniting America.

 Before the workshops on the second full day of the conference, students heard from Texas Representative Martin Frost (D).
 On the third and final day of the event, the students participated in a 2.5-hour presentation on negative campaigning.
 I missed this presentation, but I believe David Mark and Darius Udrys co-led this segment.
-David Mark is a senior editor at The Politico and author of Going Dirty: The Art of Negative Campaigning (2006).
-Darius Udrys, program manager at the Los Angeles-based Center for Civic Education, is a journalist and civic educator with over a decade of experience promoting informed democratic citizenship in the U.S. and abroad.
+David Mark was a senior editor at Politico and author of Going Dirty: The Art of Negative Campaigning (2006).
+Darius Udrys, then program manager at the Los Angeles-based Center for Civic Education, is a journalist and civic educator with over a decade of experience promoting informed democratic citizenship in the U.S. and abroad.

 After this segment, NCDD’s director, Sandy Heierbacher, led a two-hour segment that had the students working in small groups to figure out which leading dialogue and deliberation efforts seemed to best suit various case studies.
 We started out in the ballroom, where everyone received a copy of NCDD’s Engagement Streams Framework as well as one of eight short cases.
 The streams framework consists of two legal-size charts.
 The first chart (a one-page document) categorizes the D&D field into four streams based on intention or purpose (Exploration, Conflict Transformation, Decision Making, and Collaborative Action), and show which of the most well-known methods have proven themselves effective in which streams.
 The second chart (a 3-page document) outlines about 20 dialogue and deliberation methods, and includes details such as size of the group and how participants are selected.